MuhammadOwais02/Pakistan-Civil-Aviation-Authority-Internship/README.md

 ## Project Overview

 The main objective of this internship project is to enhance the flight plan data by applying data augmentation techniques.
-Additionally, I will be developed a system to automatically download attachments and sort those files based on file extentions, improving the efficiency of file management.
+Additionally, I will be developing a system prototype to automatically download attachments and sort those files based on file extentions, improving the efficiency of file management.
 And in Phase II, the files of a certain extention '.txt' will be prcessed one-by-one and stored in excel file.

 ## Repository Structure